Ken Miller (television producer): Early life

-Growing up in the studio's, Miller always aspired to work in the film and music industry.
+Growing up in the studios, Miller always aspired to work in the film and music industry.

 Career

 Miller is best known for his career as a television executive.
 He started his career as a film editor elected into ACE at a young age and was also a writer brought to the attention of the iconic Producer Aaron Spelling.
 Miller worked closely with Spelling and became a Producer in the company as well as Senior Vice President of Spelling Television.
 He's been integral to over 1,200 hours of prime time television.

 After 27 years of working closely with Aaron Spelling, Spelling Television was purchased by CBS, and operations were discontinued.

-During his time with Spelling, Miller was instrumental in the success of some of television's longest running series such as Dynasty", "Love Boat', "Melrose Place", "Beverly Hills 90210", "7th Heaven" and "Charmed".
-Miller also Executive Produced 11 Soundtrack Albums, several of which were certified gold and platinum by the RIAA.
+During his time with Spelling, Miller was instrumental in the success of some of television's longest running series such as Dynasty, Love Boat, Melrose Place, Beverly Hills 90210, 7th Heaven and Charmed.
+Miller also executive produced 11 soundtrack albums, several of which were certified gold and platinum by the RIAA.